imetech-engineering/uwb-proximity-chat-poc/README.md

 1. **Open the firmware:**
    - In Arduino IDE, go to `File` → `Open`
-   - Navigate to `Software/esp32/unit_firmware/`
+   - Navigate to `uwb-proximity-chat-poc/esp32/unit_firmware/`
    - Open `main.cpp`

 2. **Edit the configuration:**
    - Open the file `config.h` (should appear as a tab in Arduino IDE)
-   - Change these three settings:
+   - Change these four settings:

    ```cpp
    // UNIQUE FOR EACH UNIT!